tmpfs/async-validate/README.md

 }
 ```

-Or decorate the error with a reason:
+Decorate the error with a reason:

 ```javascript
 function id(cb) {